 Are you thinking of traveling with your pet by ferry in Spain?
-Explore our guide about pet-friendly ferries in Spain, read travel regulations and see vacation tips, to plan the perfect trip.
+Explore our guide about pet-friendly ferries in Spain, read travel regulations, and see vacation tips, to plan the perfect trip with Ferryhopper.

 Sea-gazing time for a small dog on board the ferry to Mallorca

 Can I take my pet on a ferry in Spain?

 You can travel with your pet on most ferries in Spain.
 All major ferry companies serving routes in Spain offer pet-friendly amenities for dogs, cats, ferrets, rabbits, and other domesticated pets.

 You can easily catch a pet-friendly ferry from mainland Spain to the Canary Islands and the Balearic archipelago, selecting the relevant fare when booking your tickets.